stackable-sh/cqlalchemy/README.md

 Description
 ===========
-CQLAlchemy is a powerful, intuitive, beautiful and pragmatic toolkit for [Apache Cassandra 5.0.0+](http://cassandra.apache.org) inspired by Michael Bayer's excellent SQLAlchemy, and the original implementation of the storage APIs in Google App Engine for Python (Memcached & Datastore).
+CQLAlchemy is a powerful, intuitive, beautiful and pragmatic toolkit for [Apache Cassandra 5.1+](http://cassandra.apache.org) inspired by Michael Bayer's excellent SQLAlchemy, and the original implementation of the storage APIs in Google App Engine for Python (Memcached & Datastore).

-It uses Martin Fowler's (Unit of Work Pattern)[https://martinfowler.com/eaaCatalog/unitOfWork.html] to track the changes you make to your entities, then saves those changes by emitting the appropriate updates sequentially to Cassandra by using a new batch  (or joining the existing batch open batch).
+It uses Martin Fowler's (Unit of Work Pattern)[https://martinfowler.com/eaaCatalog/unitOfWork.html] to track the changes you make to your entities, then saves those changes by emitting the appropriate updates sequentially to Cassandra by using a new batch  (or joining the existing batch open batch), or issuing a transaction.

-The hardest part of using Apache Cassandra is arguably the shift in mindset required to build a working `data model`; we designed CQLAlchemy to take the pain away from that process by abstracting away the hard parts, and providing guard rails to prevent you from using common anti-patterns.
+The hardest part of using Apache Cassandra is arguably the shift in mindset required to build a working `data model`; we designed CQLAlchemy to take the pain away from that process by abstracting away the hard parts, and abstract away the quirks of using Cassandra, providing guard rails to prevent you from using common anti-patterns.

 CQLAlchemy effectively allows your engineering team to save development hours, standardize on Apache Cassandra, improve the performance of your app, and save on cloud infrastructure costs - without handling or worrying about